Alpine-Healthcare/PDOS/README.md

 const decryptedData = await pdos().encryption.decryptNode(encryptedData);
 ```

-## PDFS (Patient Data File System) and Merkle Tree
+## PDOS Merkle Tree

 PDOS implements a specialized file system for patient data using a Merkle tree structure:

-### PDFSNode
+### PDOSNode

-The `PDFSNode` class is the foundation of the PDFS Merkle tree, representing nodes in the tree:
+The `PDOSNode` class is the foundation of the PDOS Merkle tree, representing nodes in the tree:

 - **Node Types**: Different node types represent different data structures
 - **Tree Path Tracking**: Each node maintains its path in the tree